Struct wayland_client::Display [−][src]

 environment variable, and error if it is not set.

-variable to be properly set.
+This requires the XDG_RUNTIME_DIR variable to be properly set.

 Attempt to connect to a wayland server socket with given name

-On success, you are given the Display
+On success, you are given the Display object as well as the main EventQueue hosting

-the WlDisplay
+the WlDisplay wayland object.

-variable to be properly set.
+This requires the XDG_RUNTIME_DIR variable to be properly set.

 Attempt to use an already connected unix socket on given FD to start a wayland connection

-On success, you are given the Display
+On success, you are given the Display object.

 Will take ownership of the FD.